-The Company is a wholly-owned subsidiary of Cairn India Holdings Limited which in turn is a subsidiary of Vedanta Resources Plc.
+The Company is a wholly-owned subsidiary of Cairn India Holdings Limited which in turn is a subsidiary of Cairn India Limited.
+Vedanta Resources Plc is the intermediary holding company.
 Volcan Investments Limited ("Volcan") is the ultimate controlling entity and controls Vedanta Resources Plc.